rasmushanning/pawnshop-go/README.md

 ```
 ├── assets - any asset related to the server or repository in any way, i.e. images or text files.
-├── endtoend_tests - contains a test suite that satisfies a real world use case of the server.
+├── endtoend_tests - contains a test suite that satisfies a real world use case of the pawn shop server.
-├── client - contains a lightweight client that can send offers to the server.
+├── client - contains a lightweight client that can send offers to the pawn shop server.
 │   ├── cmd - contains the main function of the client
 │   └── pkg - contains the packages for the client
 ├── server - contains all the code for the pawn shop server.